MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-change-settings.md

    :::image type="content" source="../database/media/automated-backups-overview/select-backup-storage-redundancy-managed-instance.png" alt-text="Screenshot of selecting backup storage redundancy in the Azure portal for a managed instance.":::

 1. Select **Apply**.
 For now, this change will be applied only for PITR backups.
-LTR backups will retain the old storage redundancy type.
+Long-term retention backups will retain the old storage redundancy type.

 The time it takes to perform the backup redundancy change depends on the size of the all the databases within a single managed instance.
 Changing the backup redundancy will take more time for instances that have large databases.
 It's possible to combine the backup storage redundancy change with the operation to update the service-level objective (SLO).